The range25 / 50 / 75We use the middle of the comp set, so one mispriced listing can't blow out the range.

 - Step 2

-Take a percentile band, not min / max.
+Use a percentile range, not min and max.

 - Step 3

-We multiply the per-sqft percentiles by the subject property's own square footage, so the ARV reflects this house — not the average house in the comp set.
+We multiply those per-square-foot percentiles by the property's actual square footage.
+The estimate reflects this house, not the average house in the comp set.

 - Step 4